My Portable Pullup Bar…..aka…..My WorkHorse

 - Knock out as many push-ups and pull-ups as you can in 5-10 minutes.

 - Combine the WorkHorse with your favorite aerobic workout .

 We are all crunched for time these days.
 So a short, high intensity, burst workout in 15-15 minutes can give you the results you are looking for.

 - Both Men and women can do inverted pull-ups!

 - Inverted pull-ups target more of your upper back muscles, the direct antagonist to your chest muscles, than a regular pull-up.

 - Injury Prevention – If you can only do 1-3 pull-ups, that may be a maximum load and stress on your biceps and wrists, leaving your vulnerable to injury.

-FYI – Muscle imbalance is a common cause of upper back pain.
+From the Sports Medicine perspective – Muscle imbalance is a common cause of upper back pain.
 Over-training one set of muscles (chest) over another group of muscles (upper back muscles) creates muscle imbalance and is a leading cause of unexplained upper back and neck pain.